Home News Features Examples Code FAQ License

 Prev Hub Join Rate Next

-Femto OS: Operating System for small embedded devices.
+Femto OS: RTOS for small MCU's like AVR.

 What is this?

-The Femto OS is a very concise portable preemptive operating system (RTOS) for embedded devices with minimal ram and flash, up to say 16K flash, 1K ram.
-The main target is the AVR architecture, such as the ATtiny861/461/261 series.
-But the system is written in C with a separate port file.
+The Femto OS is a very concise portable real time - preemptive operating system (RTOS) for embedded microcontrollers with minimal ram and flash, say 2KB ..
+16KB flash and 128 ..
+1024 bytes ram.
+The main target is the Atmel AVR architecture, such as the ATtiny or smaller ATmega series.
+The OS runs well on larger hardware also.
+The system is written in C with a separate port file.
+Porting has been done for 44 AVR devices.

 The code itself is heavily documented, and comes with a number of example applications, (which are minimally documented, but are intended to speak for themselves).
-All demo's run on a ATtiny861 and, depending on the code size, also on the smaller models.
-Most of the demo's run directly on the STK500 board, some require extra (but very simple) hardware.
+Demo's run on all devices for which a port is available.
+Most of the demo's run directly on the STK500/STK501/STK503 boards, some require extra (but very simple) hardware.
 Femto OS is distributed under GPLv3 but a commercial license and support are available.

 Femto OS basics in Figures